Motilal Nehru College: Post-graduate

 Admissions and teaching of these courses is handled at the university level.
 Tutorials are held in the college.

 Library

 The library has a collection of over 1,07,586 volumes of books and subscribes to 86 periodicals.
 The library has 21 computer stations with Internet access.
 It is a single storey building, which is scattered in a very large space.
-It is one of the best libraries of Delhi University.
+It is one of the libraries of Delhi University.
 A stationery shop and xerox facility are also available within the campus.

 Other facilities

 Other well-known facilities in the college are in economics and political science faculty departments, which attract students from all over the country.
 Recently, the college introduced a new facility for movie screenings, called Bioscope.
-A new state-of-art computer lab and seminar room have been constructed.
+A new computer lab and seminar room have been constructed.

 Workshops

 In 2006 the Department of History organized a national seminar/workshop on "Exploring Delhi", which was a huge success, getting recognition from the Prime Minister and the President of India.
 In 2007 the department produced four first divisioners in the History honours course.
 The history department has turned out to be one of the known faces of the university.
 In 2007, it was named Antiquity by the department and since then many national seminars and films screenings have been organised.